ZhaoYiChina/LBS/README.md

 Abstract
 ======
-Android LBS based on the map of Baidu SDK.
+Android LBS project based on the map of Baidu SDK.